iron-io/docs/worker/reference/dotworker/index.md

 <div class="alert">
 <p><strong>Note:</strong> Gems merged with the <span class="fixed-width">.worker</span>
-file will not be automatically required in your worker files, just as they are not when you merge gems in your application's code.</p>
+file will not be automatically required in your worker files, just as they are not when you merge gems in your application's code.
+Also, if you merge in a directory tree (e.g., "../app/models"), you will have to include the last directory in the tree in your require statement (e.g., "models/user").</p>
 </div>

 ## Syntax Reference